agnaldom/joomla-docker-letsencrypt/README.md

-# Using Wordpress with SSL enabled integrated with NGINX proxy and autorenew LetsEncrypt certificates
+# Using Joomla with SSL enabled integrated with NGINX proxy and autorenew LetsEncrypt certificates

 This docker-compose should be used with the NGINX Proxy as of sample here: